Europe Working Holiday Visas for Australian Citizens

 The “German-Australian Agreement on the Exemption of Visa Requirements”

 As an exception, Australian citizens have the opportunity to stay in Germany for up to 90 days at a time.
 This is regardless of any time previously spent in other Schengen countries, with no limit to the number of re-entries allowed.
-This exemption is set out in a bilateral agreement that was signed between Australia and Germany in 1952.
+This exemption is based on a bilateral agreement Australia and Germany signed in 1952.

 This agreement is still in force.
 However, it does not give Australians the right to work in Germany without a visa, nor to travel to any countries outside of Germany.
 In other words, you can’t enter Germany under the bilateral agreement and then travel to other Schengen Area countries during your stay.